lexemlang/lexem/specification/functional/statements.md

 ## Truth and falsity

 Every value can be checked in the statement's conditions for its truthfulness.
-The conversion rule is that all values are `true` less `false` and `null`.
+The conversion rule is that all values are `true` less `false` and `nil`.

 ## Conditional statements